 • Change the SLAs of tickets assigned to his team.

 • Change the team of tickets assigned to his team.

 • See and edit calendar events created by members of his team.

 - Log out of the web console and then back in with your Windows user account by restarting your web browser.
 Verify that you have access to all Lansweeper features and menus that you need access to.

 - Uncheck Allow built-in admin in the Configuration\Website Settings section of the web console, to disable the Built-in Admin button in the login screen.
 Users will now only be able to log into the web console with their Windows user account and will only have access to the Lansweeper features and menus included in their user role.

 - You've now restricted access to the web console.
 Optionally, disable the login screen and have your browser automatically log you in with your current Windows user account.
 To do this, you first need to enable authentication in your web server settings.
-Configuration instructions for IIS Express, IIS and UltiDev can be found here, here and here.
+We have configuration instructions for IIS Express, IIS and UltiDev.
 If you're unsure which web server is hosting your console, have a look at the WebServer section of the Configuration\Website Settings section of the console.
 Once you've enabled authentication in your web server settings, your browser will either prompt you for credentials or automatically log you in with your current Windows user account.
 This depends on your browser configuration.
-Instructions for enabling or disabling login prompts in specific browsers can be found in this article.
+We have instructions for enabling or disabling login prompts in specific browsers